Xhantoss/xivapi-java/README.md

-# xivapi-java
+# com.lenardjensen.xivapi-java

-The goal of this project is to write a library to use the https://xivapi.com/ directly in Java.
+The goal of this project is to write a library to use the https://com.lenardjensen.xivapi.com/ directly in Java.